How to access testing

 Text messages will come from NHStracing.
 Calls will come from 0300 0135000.

 More information on how you’ll be contacted is available.

 NHS Test and Trace asks anyone ordering a test to provide details of people who they have been in close contact with.
-A close 'contact' is a person who has been close to someone who has tested positive for coronavirus (COVID-19).
+A 'close contact' is a person who has been close to someone who has tested positive for coronavirus (Covid-19).
 This is any time from two days before the person was symptomatic up to seven days from the onset of symptoms (this is when they are infectious to others).
-A ‘'close' contact is defined as someone who:
+Close contact means: